 About Me

-Before joining Oshkosh, I interned at Monarch Tractor, integrating distributed software with hardware platforms like the Jetson Orin AGX, and developing ROS-to-CAN test tools for robust vehicle communication.
+Before joining Oshkosh, I interned at Monarch Tractor, integrating software with hardware platforms like the Jetson Orin AGX, and developing ROS-to-CAN test tools for robust vehicle communication.
 My academic path has included contributions to CMU’s Computational Engineering and Robotics Lab (CERLAB), where I developed vision-based planning and collision avoidance systems for quadcopters using deep reinforcement learning.

 Previously, I worked with Professor Zhaodan Kong at UC Davis on UAV systems for wildfire air quality data collection and with the Laboratory for AI, Robotics, and Automation on a retractable-wing drone-kite hybrid.
 Other projects have included MPC-based multi-vehicle control, point-cloud based map estimation using neural networks, and advanced aircraft control systems—from tiltrotor designs to canard configurations aiming to redefine next-gen aviation.